Adler Standard 6: Adler Standard 6A 12/50 (1928 – 1933) & Adler Standard 6S 12/50 (1928 – 1934)

 The Standard 6A and 6S had been added to the range by the end of 1928.
 They still featured straight six engines, but the bore was increased and the total engine size was 2,916 cc.
 Claimed maximum power from the 2,916 cc engine was 60 PS.
-Apart from the cylinder bore, the engine was little changed from the 2,540 cc unit of the Standard 6N, but the compression ratio was slightly raised, and during the production run a Stromberg U1 carbureter replaced the Pallas SAD 3 carburettor which initially was carried over from the 6N.
+Apart from the cylinder bore, the engine was little changed from the 2,540 cc unit of the Standard 6N, but the compression ratio was slightly raised, and during the production run a Stromberg U1 carburetor replaced the Pallas SAD 3 carburettor which initially was carried over from the 6N.

 Adler Standard 6 (3U) (1933 – 1934)

 The rebodied Standard 6 (3U) appeared at the Berlin Motor Show in February 1933.
 The 2,916cc 60 PS side-valve six cylinder engine was carried forward from the existing Standard 6.
 The new car had a lower body frame and independent suspension at the front like the smaller engined Adler Favorit which appeared in the same year.
 Attention also focused on the new ZF four speed transmission and the standard all-steel body which, as before, came from Ambi-Budd in the Spandau district of Berlin.

 400 of these cars were built before the model was replaced by the Adler Diplomat which came with a new engine, a new name and a year later, from 1935, a new body.
-The change of name had become necessary following a rash of new model launches across the German auto-industry in the early 1930s causing the name “Standard” – which has a meaning in German not dissimilar to its meaning in English - to become unappealing in a decade of growth and an increasingly competitive market for new cars.
+The change of name had become necessary following a rash of new model launches across the German auto-industry in the early 1930s causing the name "Standard" – which has a meaning in German not dissimilar to its meaning in English - to become unappealing in a decade of growth and an increasingly competitive market for new cars.